Koreas exchange warning shots along sea border amid tensions - NewsBreak

 Since Sept.
 25, North Korea has fired 15 missiles and hundreds of artillery shells toward the sea.

-The missile launches were largely designed to protest U.S.-South Korean trainings near the Korean Peninsula that involved an U.S. aircraft carrier for the first time in five years.
+The missile launches were largely designed to protest U.S.-South Korean trainings near the Korean peninsula that involved a U.S. aircraft carrier for the first time in five years.
 North Korea said its artillery firing drills were staged as countermeasures against similar South Korean artillery drills at border areas.

 Seoul and Washington routinely conduct military drills to maintain their readiness against potential North Korean aggressions.
 The allies say their drills are defensive in nature, but North Korea views them as an invasion rehearsal.

-South Korea's annual field exercises are set to end this Friday.
+South Korean military is under annual field exercises set to end this Friday.
 This year’s drills involve an unspecified number of U.S. troops.

 Some experts say North Korea’s recent missile tests suggest its leader Kim Jong Un has no intentions of resuming stalled nuclear diplomacy with Washington anytime soon as he would want to focus on further modernizing his nuclear arsenal to boost his leverage in future negotiations with the United States.